luisgerhorst/.emacs.d/README.md

     Install the [JDK](http://www.oracle.com/technetwork/java/index.html).

-    Install [emacs-eclim](https://github.com/emacs-eclim/emacs-eclim#installation).
+    Install Eclipse with `brew cask install eclipse-java` and [emacs-eclim](https://github.com/emacs-eclim/emacs-eclim#installation).
 The configuration is located in `lisp/lib/luis-java.el`.
 When opening a project for the first time do `M-x eclim-project-create`, `eclimd` is started automatically the first time a Java file is opened.

 -   __Scala__